Get answers to your health care coverage questions.

 - Can I qualify for a catastrophic plan if I am over age 30?

-- Yes, but you must first be approved for an individual exemption based on affordability, hardship (including those whose former plans were dropped or cancelled due to the Affordable Care Act), or due to your membership in specifically defined groups.
-To see if you qualify for this exemption, check out the Can I Opt Out? section at the bottom of our home page and complete the exemption application.
+- Yes, but you must first be approved for an individual exemption based on affordability or hardship (including those whose former plans were dropped or cancelled due to the Affordable Care Act).
+To see if you qualify for these exemptions, check out the exemption form [PDF].
 While those who are under 30 years old may enroll in a catastrophic plan without an exemption, if you are 30 or older you will only be able to shop for catastrophic plans if your exemption application is approved.

 - Can I keep my current doctor who is out of state?